oac-tree/oac-tree/doc/instruction.rst

 The ``Instruction`` class is based on the non-virtual interface (NVI) idiom to allow for a simpler API to override by implementers of concrete instructions.

-The ``Instruction`` class allows users to define instructions that are specific to the environment where the **Oac-Tree** will be used.
+The ``Instruction`` class allows users to define instructions that are specific to the environment where the **oac-tree** will be used.
 Since it is an abstract base class, concrete instructions are implemented in derived classes.

 Execution Status
 ----------------